INNVTV/NetCore-Clean-Architecture/README.md

  * Immutable tranasctional history of every event that occured in the system.
  * Ability to rewind/fast-forward to any state/time.
 (Great for debugging and auditing).
  * Future proof your data with unlimited capability to develop future projections from your Event Store (AKA Fact Logs).
- * Nit contrained to initial use case or domain model.
+ * Not contrained to initial use case or domain model.

 ## MediatR
 MediatR allows us to easily create and send Command and Query objects to the correct Command/Query Handlers: